Hart and Jeff Payne, left; Mary Hart and Philip Wilheit, right, at The Cradle on August 31, 2016

 One word stands out in Mary Hart Wilheit’s Nursery record from 1945: “Hungry!”
 It is written over and over again.
-“I must have been a very hungry baby,” she said with a laugh during a visit to The Cradle this summer – her first in over 50 years.
+“I must have been a very hungry baby,” she says with a laugh during a visit to The Cradle in the 2010s – her first in over 50 years.

 Mary Hart had returned once during college in the 1960s, before getting married and settling in Gainesville, Georgia.
 In 1997 she contacted Post Adoption Services and received a background report, as well as a detailed record of her three-month stay in The Cradle Nursery before going home with Mildred and Jack Keys of Greenville, South Carolina.
 Her parents had adopted her older brother, John, in 1943, traveling by train both times to pick up their children.